How To Reverse Type 2 Diabetes Naturally

-By taking these supplements you will be greatly aiding the healing and re-balancing process that needs to occur to reverse diabetes and restore your health.
+By taking these supplements you will be greatly aiding the healing and re-balancing process that needs to occur to reverse your diabetes and restore your health.

-Address Any Bad Habits
+Address any Bad Habits

 If you smoke, you really need to stop, as smoking is highly inflammatory.
 And you need to strictly limit your intake of alcohol too.